You are hereHow to Grow Weed With CFLs

 Light splitters like the following are a helpful way to get more CFLs in a smaller place.
 They also help you use less total light sockets which can save you some money.

 Make walls of grow space more reflective to get more light to your plants.
-A common way to quickly add a lot of reflectivity is to paint walls with flat white latex paint
+A common way to quickly add a lot of reflectivity is to paint walls with flat white latex paint - simply painting your walls with this specific type of paint is really cheap but effective!

 Use reflectors (or make your own like WasabiMayo does below!)